Vitals9367/pysakoinnin-sahk-asiointi-ui/README.md

 ### yarn test

-Runs tests in watch mode
+Runs tests in watch mode.

+Scripts generates first environment variables to `public/test-env-config.js` with `scripts/update-runtime-env.ts`, which contains the actual used variables when running the app.
+App is not using CRA's default `process.env` way to refer of variables but `window._env_` object.

 ### yarn test-coverage